Physics and Astronomy

 Events

-For information on BGSU Planetarium shows open to the public, including dates, times, and titles please follow the link.
-We are deeply indebted to Dr. Kate Dellenbusch for stepping in on short notice to serve as Planetarium Director and for developing an exciting Spring series of shows.
+For information on BGSU Planetarium shows open to the public, including dates, times, and titles please follow the link above.
+Planetarium Director Dr. Kate Dellenbusch is developing a set of Summer shows, followed by rooftop observing at the BGSU Observatory (weather permitting).

 The Department of Physics and Astronomy is hiring a new faculty member to enhance the teaching and research opportunities in Astronomy and Astrophysics at BGSU.
 We are searching internationally to find the best possible candidate, who will begin work at BGSU in August 2024.